-These templates offer some basic drawings for kids so they can get the practice and exposure they need to feel more confident and creative with drawing!
+These drawing templates for kids provide the practice and exposure they need to feel more confident and creative with drawing!

 At the beginning of this school year, our school-based therapy team met to discuss what supports we could put into place for our kindergarteners who were struggling in some developmental skill areas, but had not yet been formally identified by the team as needing services.

 As we made our way through the list of concerns the teachers had brought to our attention, it was interesting to see that some patterns emerged, indicating that there were several kids in each class who were struggling with similar things.

 There were kids having difficulty with dressing skills and clothing fasteners.
 Kids who were still figuring out how to grasp their pencils.
 And kids who needed a lot of help and support when cutting with scissors.

 One less expected area that came up for a handful of kids was drawing skills.
 One teacher in particular mentioned that some of her students were having difficulty with creating their own pictures on their journal pages.